Counterfeit Products in Canada

 Intellectual Property Rights Enforcement

 Canada continues to be listed in the 2007 Special 301 Report.
 The Special 301 Report is an annual report that examines the effectiveness of the Intellectual Property Rights Enforcement regimes in various countries.
-Unfortunately, Canada has been on the watch list for more than ten years due to our weak IP Enforcement system.
+Unfortunately, Canada has been on the watch list for over ten years due to our weak IP Enforcement system.

 In a comprehensive report prepared by the Canadian Anti-Counterfeiting Network in 2007: “Roadmap to Change,” experts identified numerous problems in Canada concerning piracy and the need for change.
 Some recommendations include more coordination between RCMP, border security, and rights holders, strengthening the IP enforcement program in Canada by addressing the weakness of border security, and amending the copyright and trademark legislation.

 This report was instrumental in waking the government by alerting them about the piracy problems in Canada.
-Following these submissions to the Committee on Industry, Science and Technology in 2007, a report was tabled in the House of Commons, entitled Counterfeiting and Piracy are Theft.
+Following these submissions to the Committee on Industry, Science, and Technology in 2007, a report was tabled in the House of Commons entitled Counterfeiting and Piracy are Theft.
 Under Standing Order 109, the government responded by implementing an action plan to combat piracy.
 One change to the legislation makes it illegal to record movies in theatres in Canada.
 This legislation came into effect in 2007.

 Duncan Investigations Investigates Counterfeit Products in Canada